 Agile seeks to eliminate many of the redundant processes that too often imbed themselves in project workflows.
 It’s not the right solution for every team or industry, but it can result in higher ROI and faster time-to-market when implemented correctly.

 Finding the perfect agile software can be a headache if you don’t know where to start.
-Check out our Project Management Product Selection Tool to see what suits your needs.
+Check out our Project Management software category page to see what suits your needs.

 Wrike is an Agile project management tool trusted by 20,000+ companies and over two million users.
 Plan sprints with Gantt charts, calendars, request forms, Kanban boards, time-tracking reports, approvals, real-time updates, and auto-assignment all in one place.
 Integrate Wrike with 400+ applications and Adobe Creative Cloud so you can use the tools you rely on every day.
 Customize workflows to suit each project's needs, and reduce the need for emails, meetings, status updates, and more.